 Translational Ecology

-is an sub-discipline of ecology where science communication, inter-discipline dialogue, and action-oriented research are centered as necessary approaches to address current climate and ecological crises.
-I have had a passion for scientific communication since I first began my career as a scientist, and have studied and practiced cross-group dialogue in my Native Peoples and the Environment minor coursework at SUNY-ESF.
-I continue to exercise this passion through public webinars with the North Branch Nature Center (Vermont) and Teton Plants (Wyoming), as well as writing published in ‘Edge Effects’ and periodical newsletters with the Gathering Growth Foundation.
+is a sub-discipline of ecology where science communication, inter-discipline dialogue, and action-oriented research are centered as necessary approaches to address current climate and ecological crises.
+I integrate translational approaches into all aspects of my research, teaching, and mentorship, including giving public webinars with the North Branch Nature Center (Vermont) and Wyoming Native Plants Society, writing popular press articles (Edge Effects, National Park Service Park Science, and an ArcGIS Story Map), and developing undergraduate curricula for general to specialized courses.
 Translational ecology is a framework within which I will continue to communicate my science, collaborate across boundaries, and be an activist for change.
 Learn more about translational ecology in this special issue of Frontiers in Ecology and the Environment.

 multimedia